JuliaAI/MLJ.jl/docs/src/index.md

 The basic "scalar" scientific types are `Continuous`, `Multiclass{N}`, `OrderedFactor{N}` and `Count`.
 Be sure you read [Container element types](@ref) below to be guarantee your scalar data is interpreted correctly.
-Most containers also have a scientific type.
+Additionally, most data containers - such as tuples, vectors, matrices and tables - have a scientific type.

 ![](scitypes.png)